EnigmaCurry/d.rymcg.tech/nextcloud/README.md

  * `BACKUP_S3_SECRET` the S3 secret key
  * `BACKUP_S3_HOST` the S3 endpoint domain name

-To start Nextcloud, go into the nextcloud directory and run `make install` or `docker-compose up -d`.
+To start Nextcloud, go into the nextcloud directory and run `make install`.

 Immediately visit the configured domain name in your web browser (run `make open`) and create the administrator accout.
 It is recommended to **uncheck** the